 Different kinds of Handicrafts in India

 Bamboo Handicrafts: Being a producer of bamboo, handicrafts made from bamboo are one of the eco-friendly crafts in India.
 The varied items made from bamboo are baskets, dolls, toys, chalani, furniture, mats, wall-hangings, umbrella handles, crossbows, khorahi, kula, dukula, kathi, jewellery boxes and many more.
-Bamboo Handicrafts are mostly made in West Bengal, Assam and Tripura.
+Bamboo handicrafts are mostly made in West Bengal, Assam and Tripura.

-Cane Handicrafts: Cane products, a famous form of Indian handicraft include utilitarian objects like trays, baskets, stylish furniture etc. Vellore district of Tamil Nadu is famous for cane handicrafts in India.
+Cane Handicrafts: Cane products, a famous form of Indian handicraft, include utilitarian objects like trays, baskets, stylish furniture, etc. Vellore district of Tamil Nadu is famous for cane handicrafts in India.

 Jute Handicrafts: Jute craftsmen have created a worldwide niche in the field of jute handicrafts.
 The huge range of jute crafts includes bags, office stationeries, bangles and other jewellery, footwear, wall-hangings and many more.
 West Bengal, Assam and Bihar, being the leading jute producers, lead the jute handicrafts market in India.

 Weaving or Embroidery Handicrafts: Weaving mainly refers to the process of cloth production by two thread sets known as weft and warp crossed with each other.
 This traditional form of handicraft is mostly found in the states of Gujarat, Madhya Pradesh and Rajasthan.
-Bandhanis, the famous form of weaving are created in Jamnagar and Rajkot.
+Bandhanis, the famous form of weaving, are created in Jamnagar and Rajkot.
 Bihar and Karnataka are known for their embroidery work.

-Wood Handicrafts: Wood craft is prevalent in India even before stone sculpture came into existence.
+Wood Handicrafts: Wood craft is prevalent in India even before the time stone sculpture came into existence.
 Varied goods are created by the skilled craftsmen by shaping a piece of wood.
 Gujarat, Jammu & Kashmir, Karnataka, Kerala and Uttar Pradesh are known for their unique form of woodwork.
 Axes, toys, utensils, decorative pieces, jewellery and many more designer household goods like lamp shades, candle stands, vermillion boxes, jewellery boxes, bangle holders etc. are some of the common wood crafts used in almost every Indian house.